 Dental Problems Requiring Treatment

-Sensitive teeth can be a significant factor in the cause of jaw pain as they are constantly irritated by pressure, temperature changes and food consumption.
+Sensitive teeth can be a significant factor in the cause of jaw pain as they are constantly irritated by pressure, temperature changes, and food consumption.
 However, sensitive teeth can result from a cavity or gum infection that can also lead to toothache.
 If left untreated, it can worsen into unbearable pain.

 TMD Joint Pain

 TMD will affect your hinge joints on either or both sides of your jaw, causing pain.
-TMD is a disorder that can be caused by either a physical injury to the jaw, arthritis, stress or excessive use of the jaw.
+TMD is a disorder that can be caused by either a physical injury to the jaw, arthritis, stress, or excessive use of the jaw.
 It will lead to headaches, muscle spasms and possibly clicking noises when you open your mouth.
 Handling TMD right away with Ibuprofen can help, but may require treatment with a night guard for your mouth while sleeping.

 You Need Your Wisdom Teeth Removed

-Not everyone has wisdom teeth, which are an extra set of molars that crowd into your mouth in your late teens .
-Sometimes they cause jaw pain and your dentist will schedule an X-ray to confirm this .
+Not everyone has wisdom teeth, which are an extra set of molars that crowd into your mouth in your late teens.
+Sometimes they cause jaw pain and your dentist will schedule an X-ray to confirm this.
 If they are the problem they can be removed.

-It May Be Your Overbite Or Underbite
+It May Is Your Overbite Or Underbite

-An overbite is when your upper teeth overlap on your bottom teeth and an underbite is when the bottom teeth overlap on the top.
-Both cases result in an uneven set of teeth that can lead to grinding and strain your jaw.
+An overbite is when your upper teeth overlap with your bottom teeth and an underbite is when the bottom teeth overlap on the top.
+Both cases result in an uneven set of teeth that can lead to grinding and strain on your jaw.
 The dentist usually recommends orthodontics to even out your teeth and stop the strain on your jaw joints.

 Westney North Dental Clinic should be your go-to dentist in Ajax, offering several dental services to keep your oral hygiene in top shape.
-Our friendly staff and relaxed setting provides comfort and care to all our patients.
+Our friendly staff and relaxed setting provide comfort and care to all our patients.
 If you’re experiencing jaw pain, visit our dental specialist!

-Our Ajax dental centre prioritizes their patients’ health, comfort, and treatment so visits to the dentist are less frequent.
+Our Ajax dental centre prioritizes its patients’ health, comfort, and treatment so visits to the dentist are less frequent.
 At Westney North Dental, we’re all about prevention and education to show you how to best care for your oral hygiene!